marchtom/vader_or_hedgehog/README.md

 # vader_or_hedgehog
-Short script implementing AlexNet to distinguish pictures of Darth Vader from hedgehogs (AlexNet: https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)
+Short script implementing AlexNet to distinguish pictures of Darth Vader from hedgehogs.
+Due to small amount of pictures the learning capability is limited.
+(AlexNet: https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)

 TFlearn, numpy, cv2